DSOI-ALL/devops-microcosm/README.md

         - "C:\Users\<username>\OWASP ZAP" for Windows 7/8
         - "C:\Documents and Settings\<username>\OWASP ZAP" for Windows XP
     - Under "Session Management" select "Persist Session"
-        - Enter the name of the ZAP session file created after running an initial Spider scan or manually mapping the petclinic web app (petclinicSession)
+        - Enter the name of the ZAP session file created after choosing to persist the session upon launching ZAP (petclinicSession)
     - Under "Session Properties" enter:
         - "myContext" in the "Context Name" field
         - "http://10.1.1.7:8080/petclinic/*" in the "Include in Context" field